agiza/aws-1/README.md

 - Conditions will contain the AD account its mapping to beginning with 1L.

 ![Alt text](https://github.com/Cemito/aws/blob/master/1lmembers.png)

+##Verification Checks
->Verification Checks: Check the AWS Multitab, check GitLab, Office 365 Admin and the CloudCheckr page.
+Check the AWS Multitab, check GitLab, Office 365 Admin and the CloudCheckr page.